gem/oq-irmt-qgis/svir/help/source/09_weighting_and_calculating.rst

 used to combine (or aggregate) the variables making up the node.
 By clicking on the operator's name, a dialog to set weights and operators is opened.
 The same happens when clicking on the name of one of the children nodes.
 The operator can be chosen from a dropdown menu.
-Some operators (e.g., *Weighted sum*) take into account the weights applied to the child nodes.
-Other operators (e.g., *Average (ignore weights)*) do not take into account weights.
+Some operators (e.g., :guilabel:`Weighted sum`) take into account the weights applied to the child nodes.
+Other operators (e.g., :guilabel:`Average (ignore weights)`) do not take into account weights.
 When the chosen operator is one of the latter, the child nodes will be rendered on the graphical display all with the same radius and their weights will not be rendered (see :numref:`fig-weighting-and-calculating` for a demonstration of